freedomofpress/securedrop-docs/docs/admin/deployment/https_source_interface.rst

 |HTTPS Onion cert|

 Additional information about the organization, such as name and geographic location, are checked by the CA during the EV process.
-A Source can use this information to confirm the authenticity of a SecureDrop instance, beyond the verification already available in the `SecureDrop Directory`_.
+A *Source* can use this information to confirm the authenticity of a SecureDrop instance, beyond the verification already available in the `SecureDrop Directory`_.

 In order to obtain an HTTPS certificate for your SecureDrop instance, `contact DigiCert directly`_.
-As part of the Extended Validation, you will be required both to confirm your affiliation with the organization, and to demonstrate control over the Onion URL for your Source Interface.
+As part of the Extended Validation, you will be required both to confirm your affiliation with the organization, and to demonstrate control over the Onion URL for your *Source* Interface.

-In order for you to demonstrate control over the Onion URL for your Source Interface, you will need to perform a signing operation leveraging the private key of the Onion service used on the Source Interface.
+In order for you to demonstrate control over the Onion URL for your *Source* Interface, you will need to perform a signing operation leveraging the private key of the *Onion Service* used on the *Source* Interface.
 DigiCert will provide you with some text and request that you use that text in a signing operation.
 At a high level, obtaining a certificate from DigiCert
 involves: